davehakkens/fashion-academy/docs/upgrade/decorate.md

 <img src="../assets/upgrade/upgrade_decorate_print.jpg" width="400" height="400" />

 Transfer printing is quite an easy way to do it if you only need one garment printed.
 You can buy transfer papers and will only need a working printer.
 Follow the instructions on the package and iron the print onto the garment.
+As you can see [here](https://www.youtube.com/watch?v=iVHNtglyTHQ) in this video, where we show you the difference between transfer paper for white clothes and black clothes.
 Silkscreen printing requires more work up front, but once you have it set up it’s much faster to run a production.
 For instance by covering up old shirts with new logos.

 **Embroidery:**